potassco/clorm/docs/clorm/api.rst

    .. attribute:: meta

-      The meta data (definitional information) for the Predicate/Complex-term
+      Meta data (definitional information) for the predicate/complex-term.
+This
+      includes:

+      .. attribute:: name

+         The name of the ASP predicate/complex-term.
+Empty if it is a tuple.

+      .. attribute:: is_tuple

+         Is the ASP predicate/complex-term a tuple.

+      .. attribute:: arity

+         Arity of the predicate/complex-term.

 .. autoclass:: clorm.Predicate
    :members: